greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/SELECT.html.md

 -   `SHARE` - Locks the table with a `ROW SHARE` lock.
 -   `KEY SHARE` - Locks the table with a `ROW SHARE` lock.

-When the Global Deadlock Detector is disabled \(the default\), Greenplum Database uses the specified lock.
+When the Global Deadlock Detector is deactivated \(the default\), Greenplum Database uses the specified lock.

 When the Global Deadlock Detector is enabled, a `ROW SHARE` lock is used to lock the table for simple `SELECT` queries that contain a locking clause, and the query plans contain a `lockrows` node.
 Simple `SELECT` queries that contain a locking clause fulfill all the following conditions: